Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

 \subsection{Hash-Jumper}

-During a retroactive operation, if we can somehow infer that the retroactive operation will not affect the final state of the database, we can terminate the effectless retroactive operation in advance.
+During a retroactive operation, if the operation is expected not to change the final state of the database, the operation can be terminated in advance.
+This avoids unnecessary computational effort in situations where the retroactive operation doesn't change the final result. \looseness=-1

-\autoref{fig:hash-jumper} is a motivating example, which is a continual scenario of \autoref{fig:dependency-graph-bank-simple2}.
-Suppose the service newly creates the \texttt{Rewards} table (Q14) to give users reward points for their daily expenses.
-For the rewards type, Alice chooses `\texttt{mileage}' (Q15), Bob chooses `\texttt{movie}', and this continues for many future users.
-In the middle, Alice changes her rewards type to `\texttt{shopping}' (Q99).
-Later, the service detects that Q15 (orange) was a problematic query (triggered by a bug or malicious activity), and decides to retroactively remove Q15.
-However, upon rolling back and replaying Q99, the \texttt{Rewards} table's state becomes the same as before the retroactive operation at the same commit time, and all subsequent queries until the end (Q1000) are the same as before.
-Therefore, we deterministically know that the \texttt{Rewards} table's final state will become the same as before the retroactive operation, thus it's effectless to replay Q99$\sim$Q1000.